-The gathered the heifers and brought them down to the corrals.
-My Cowboy on his horse, and the Boss and Tom on motorized versions. 🙂 Whatever works, guys.
-I quickly ran out when they were close to the corrals, so I could snap pictures… someday I may take time and go out to the field – but not this day! 🙂 my sister called me just as the heifers were coming over the hill, so I ended up fumbling with my camera and dropping my phone.
+They gathered the heifers and brought them down to the corrals.
+My Cowboy on his horse, and the Boss and Tom on motorized versions.
+I quickly ran out when they were close to the corrals, so I could snap pictures... someday I may take time and go out to the field - but not this day! 🙂 My sister called me just as the heifers were coming over the hill, so I ended up fumbling with my camera and dropping my phone.
 Apparently I am not so good at multi-tasking.
 Hmm.

 Let me tell you, I am thankful on days like these to be inside a warm house.
 So thankful my husband works hard for me in all kinds of weather.
-Yes, I like to work with him, and yes, I could do it if I wanted too.
-But it makes me feel loved and cared for that he is willing to ‘slay my dragons’ for me – and my dragon is cold.
+Yes, I like to work with him, and yes, I could do it if I wanted to.
+But in this season of life, with babies and homeschooling, I'm quite happy to have a hard-working husband provide for me and allow me to be a stay-at-home mom.

 Lovely pics!
 I was wondering how do the animals take to the cold?
 Are there measures done to keep them warm or are they used to it?